Loyal (Dave Dobbyn song): Legacy

-In 2001, Loyal was voted the 3rd best New Zealand song of the 20th century by APRA, and featured on the related Nature's Best CD.
+In 2001, Loyal was voted the third-best New Zealand song of the 20th century by APRA, and featured on the related Nature's Best CD.
 It was also included on the live album Together in Concert: Live, which was performed with Bic Runga and Tim Finn.

 It was used in 2002 as the official song for the defending New Zealand team in the 2003 America's Cup yachting competition.
 There was some public unhappiness about the song's association with the campaign (especially given the team's subsequent loss).
 The song was used to bring to light that 9 of the 18 crew members of Swiss-based team Alinghi were New Zealanders, and all 9 were previously members of Team New Zealand between the years of 1995 and 2000.

-However, in 2006, voters in an online survey of 3000 voted it NZ's best song.
+However, in 2006, voters in an online survey of 3,000 voted it New Zealand's best song.

 Dobbyn has noted the adoption of "Loyal" into the wider New Zealand psyche: